 x.
 Provision to tie with IPPB Saving Account is there.

-5. Post office Interest Rates for Doubling the Money- Kisan Vikas Patra
+5. For Doubling the Money- Kisan Vikas Patra

 The Post offices of India provide a certificate scheme called the Kisan Vikas Patra.
 It doubles a one-time investment within nearly 10 years and 4 months (if purchased after 1 Apr 2020).